emmiegit/qotd/README.md

 # qotd
 QOTD (quote of the day) is specified in [RFC 865](https://tools.ietf.org/html/rfc865) as a way of broadcasting a quote to users.
 On both TCP and UDP, port 17 is officially reserved for this purpose.
-This program is meant to provide a simple QOTD daemon.
+This program is meant to provide a simple QOTD daemon on IPv4 and IPv6 over TCP/IP.
 See also [here](https://en.wikipedia.org/wiki/QOTD).

 ### Installation from package
 This program is available on the [AUR](https://aur.archlinux.org/packages/qotd-git).